Wednesday, 26 December 2012

 3794f 1-11-09 Private Christmas Greetings (Private record)

-The matrix 3793f was assigned an issue number 03168 whilst matrix 3794f was probably made as a backup, presumably a test pressing was also made but this being most likely rejected very likely been destroyed.
+The matrix 3793f was assigned an issue number 03168, whilst matrix 3794f was probably made as a backup, presumably a test pressing was also made of this but most likely rejected and soon destroyed.
 By some quirk of fate the original metal part survives at Hayes for 3793f and David Mason (an indefatigable discographer, collector of spoken word recordings and board members of Historic Masters) had a very few vinyl pressing made a number of years ago.
 David also happens to own an advanced copy of this disc which may well have been the copy forwarded to Clara Butt to vet before final pressing.

 Until a couple of months ago we had no idea that a label was specially printed for 03168.
-As you can see from the illustration this label uses the same blue that was specifically designed for Clara Butt's other discs, but here altered for this special Christmas issue.
-I have also illustrated at the very foot of the page an example standard Clara Butt label for this period.
-These records, as with most celebrity records from the Gramophone Co. stable of artists retailed at 12s 6d.
+As you can see from the illustration this label uses the same blue that was specifically designated for Clara Butt's other discs, but here altered for this special Christmas issue.
+I have also illustrated at the very foot of the page an example of a standard Clara Butt label from the same period.
+These records, as with most celebrity records from the Gramophone Co. stable of artists, retailed at 12s 6d.

 The wording on the label 'Manufactured by The Gramophone Co.
 Ltd. (and Sister Companies) especially for Mr. and Mrs. R. Kennerley Rumford' may point to the company taking up the manufacturing cost of this special disc as a inducement for future records.
-Having a label printed and the pressing accounted for in the company books meant it had to be assigned an issue number; properly speaking this number should have been in the 04000 series as it was is a concerted record with singing, but then who really bothered to worry about such a thing then as it was a private issue not for public consumption.
+Having a label printed and the pressing accounted for in the company books meant it had to be assigned an issue number; properly speaking this number should have been in the 04000 series as it is a concerted record with several singing, but then who really bothered to worry about such a thing when it was a produced as a private issue and not for public consumption.

-The Record was made for Clara's brother Warwick Gladstone Butt and his wife Lila Millian (née Livingston).
+The recording was made for Clara's brother Warwick Gladstone Butt and his wife Lila Millian (née Livingston).
 Warwick married Lila on the 28th of April 1909 and was at this time working for the Santa Fé Land Company of Argentina.
 The company was a among other things a major exporter of frozen beef to the UK.
-As my maternal grandfather was the Chief Purser of the Royal Mail Lines which did the Argentinian run I can make the thinnest of claims to a connection!
+As my maternal grandfather was the Chief Purser of the Royal Mail Lines, which did the Argentinian beef run to the UK, I can make the thinnest of claims to a connection!

 The whole reason for the record was simply to send them a special Christmas present.
-The record had to be made in time for it to be pressed and then sent to Buenos Aires then transported up the river Plate in time to be heard by Warwick & Lila for Christmas.
+The record had to be recorded, pressed and then sent to Buenos Aires before being transported up the river Plate in time to be heard by Warwick & Lila for Christmas.
 I would think that a tiny number of these discs would have been pressed – this copy has come my way from the estate of Bertie's niece Cicely Murray.
-That the record may have been via Clara Butt's own record collection is quite possible for a sample copy of another disc, the title inked in by Bertie's, happened to came together with it.
-Cicely Murray was proficient enough as a pianist to be asked by Clara and Bertie's to be their accompanist on tour of 1931 that encompassed India, Japan, Australia and South Africa.
+That the record may have been via Clara Butt's own record collection is quite possible for a sample copy of another disc, the title inked in by Bertie, happened to came together with it.
+Cicely Murray was proficient enough as a pianist to be asked by Clara and Bertie to be their accompanist on their tour of 1931 that encompassed India, Japan, Australia and South Africa.

 A photograph survives of the family group that would have been taken, I think at the end of 1909 or early in 1910, roughly around the time of the recording, so we have a pretty good idea of how this well to do musical family then looked.